FAQs

 What stage of the project are you at?

-It’s still early days for the project, but a huge amount of progress has already been made – we've formed the joint venture and appointed our key people, committed to a £50 million supply chain fund to help grow Scotland’s offshore wind industry, joined forces with the National Energy Skills Accelerator to grow the green workforce of the future, and conducted thousands of miles of seabed surveys.
+The project remains at an early stage of development, but a huge amount of progress has already been made.
+We have appointed key personnel, committed to a £25 million supply chain fund to help grow Scotland’s offshore wind industry, joined forces with the National Energy Skills Accelerator to grow the green workforce of the future, and conducted thousands of miles of seabed surveys.

-In January 2023, we submitted the Environment Impact Assessment (EIA) Scoping Report for the proposed project to the relevant planning authorities – Marine Scotland for the offshore elements of the project and Aberdeenshire Council for onshore.
-The EIA is a process for identifying the likely significant environmental effects of a project and will inform the decision-making process for development consent, culminating in the submission of an EIA report.
+In January 2026, we submitted our consent applications, including the Environmental Impact Assessment (EIA), to the relevant planning authorities – the Scottish Government’s Marine Directorate for the offshore elements of the project and Aberdeenshire Council for onshore.
+The EIA is a process for identifying the likely significant environmental effects of a project and will inform the decision-making process for development consent.

 How do floating wind turbines work?